-Experts: Enterprise IoT enters the mass-adoption phase
+Experts: enterprise IoT enters the mass-adoption phase

 Partnerships needed to deal with IoT complexity

 That’s not to imply that there aren’t still huge tasks facing both companies trying to implement their own IoT frameworks and the creators of the technology underpinning them.

-For one thing, IoT tech requires a huge array of different sets of specialized knowledge.
+For one thing, IoT tech requires a huge array of different sets of specialised knowledge.

 “That means partnerships, because you need an expert in your [vertical] area to know what you’re looking for, you need an expert in communications, and you might need a systems integrator,” said Trickey.

 Phil Beecher, the president and CEO of the Wi-SUN Alliance (the acronym stands for Smart Ubiquitous Networks, and the group is heavily focused on IoT for the utility sector), concurred with that, arguing that broad ecosystems of different technologies and different partners would be needed.

 “There’s no one technology that’s going to solve all these problems, no matter how much some parties might push it,” he said.

-One of the central problems – IoT security – is particularly dear to Beecher’s heart, given the consequences of successful hacks of the electrical grid or other utilities.
-More than one panelist praised the passage of the EU’s General Data Protection Regulation, saying that it offered concrete guidelines for entities developing IoT tech – a crucial consideration for some companies that may not have a lot of in-house expertise in that area.
+One of the central problems - IoT security - is particularly dear to Beecher’s heart, given the consequences of successful hacks of the electrical grid or other utilities.

+More than one panelist praised the passage of the EU’s General Data Protection Regulation, saying that it offered concrete guidelines for entities developing IoT tech - a crucial consideration for some companies that may not have a lot of in-house expertise in that area.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.